List of St. Elsewhere characters: Dr. Daniel Auschlander

-Dr. Auschlander was the Chief of Services at St. Eligius, and had ties to the hospital from its very beginning.
+Dr. Daniel Auschlander was the Chief of Services at St. Eligius, and had ties to the hospital from its very beginning.
 Fair and kind, he was well thought of by nearly everyone at St. Eligius.
 He was the most approachable of the three administrators because he was not uptight and serious like Dr. Westphall and not abrasive or intolerant like Dr. Craig.
 He had been diagnosed with metastatic liver cancer shortly before the series began, and his long-term survival was not expected.
 However, he underwent an intensive course of chemotherapy during season 2 and into season 3, which sent his cancer into remission.
 He often served as a confidant and mentor to Westphall as well as, occasionally, to Craig.
 In a flashback episode, it was revealed that during his early years at the hospital, he had faced serious prejudice for being Jewish.
-He had also first met his wife, Katherine (Devon Ericson), while working at the hospital.
+He had also first met his wife, Katherine (Devon Ericson in the flashback; Jane Wyatt throughout the series), while working at the hospital.
 Their marriage was portrayed as a very strong one throughout the series.
 During season 5, it was revealed that, before meeting Katherine, Dr. Auschlander had a child with a former flame, Margaret (Geraldine Fitzgerald), who gave it up for adoption and never told him.
 In season 6, Auschlander finally met his son (Lawrence Pressman) who decided it would be best not to stay in contact.
 Auschlander was on the verge of facilitating a deal in which the Boston diocese would buy back the hospital and bring Dr. Westphall back as administrator.
 However, a severe stroke (not related to his cancer) finally claimed his life in the final episode.